HibahAhmed/bikesharing/README.md

 ## Result

-The data story can be found here. [link](https://public.tableau.com/app/profile/hibah.ahmed/viz/TableauModule_16486020197060/NYCCitibikeChallenge?publish=yes)
+The data story can be found [here.](https://public.tableau.com/app/profile/hibah.ahmed/viz/TableauModule_16486020197060/NYCCitibikeChallenge?publish=yes)

 Some conclusions that were made from each sheet included:
 - Most people tend to bike about 10-20 minutes.